Sight Word Bingo Generator for Reading Practice

 - 2Choose a grid size that matches the group.

-- 3Print or share unique cards.
+- 3Export for free or add free sharing unique cards.

 - 4Call words and have students mark what they recognize.